What Is Konojel?

 Daily Lunch Program

-Our mission to address chronic malnutrition in San Marcos La Laguna started in September of 2011.
-The Konojel Community Center provides a hearty vegetarian lunch every weekday to the most at-risk individuals in San Marcos La Laguna, Sololá, Guatemala.
-Konojel’s lunch program works to strengthen and stabilize the weakest members of an impoverished community in which almost 7 in 10 children suffer the effects of chronic malnutrition.
+The Konojel Community Center provides a hearty vegetarian lunch every weekday to the most at-risk individuals in San Marcos La Laguna, Guatemala.
+Konojel’s Lunch Program works to strengthen and stabilize the weakest members of an impoverished community.

-The food served at Konojel represents a tremendous improvement in the diet of those who eat there, including children, pregnant and nursing mothers, and elders who are often overlooked at home when food is scarce.
-The menu includes fresh vegetables, both cooked and raw in salads, proteins, superfoods, and many other components of a balanced diet.
+The food served at Konojel represents a significant improvement in the diet of our recipients, which include children, pregnant and nursing mothers, and elders who are often overlooked at home when food is scarce.
+The menu includes fresh vegetables, proteins, superfoods, and many other components of a balanced diet.

 Children’s Enrichment Program